Time-Triggered Protocol

 The Time-Triggered Protocol (TTP) is an open computer network protocol for control systems.
 It was designed as a time-triggered fieldbus for vehicles and industrial applications. and standardized in 2011 as SAE AS6003 (TTP Communication Protocol).
-TTP controllers have accumulated over 500 million flight hours in commercial DAL A aviation application, in power generation, environmental and flight controls.
+TTP controllers have accumulated over 500 million flight hours in commercial DAL A aviation applications, in power generation, environmental and flight controls.
 TTP is used in FADEC and modular aerospace controls, and flight computers.
 In addition, TTP devices have accumulated over 1 billion operational hours in SIL4 railway signalling applications.

 History

 TTP was originally designed at the Vienna University of Technology in the early 1980s.
 In 1998 TTTech Computertechnik AG took over the development of TTP, providing software and hardware products.
 TTP communication controller chips and IP are available from sources including austriamicrosystems, ON Semiconductor and ALTERA.